-In order to learn as much as we can about the care environment and how to mitigate safety risks, it is important for NCPS member providers to report safety events that reach the patient (with and without causing harm) and those that do not reach the patient.
+In order to learn as much as we can about the care environment and how to mitigate safety risks, it is important for NCPS member providers with written agreements in place to report safety events that reach the patient (with and without causing harm) and those that do not reach the patient.

 Examples of what types of events to report include: